Chart Color Schemes

 Albury Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Albury Surrounds' dwelling structures, as per the latest Census, were 97.8% houses and 2.2% other dwellings.
-In comparison, Non-Metro NSW had 83.2% houses and 16.8% other dwellings.
-Home ownership in Albury Surrounds was 45.2%, with mortgaged dwellings at 40.0% and rented ones at 14.9%.
-The median monthly mortgage repayment was $1,387, lower than Non-Metro NSW's average of $1,430.
-The median weekly rent in Albury Surrounds was $222, compared to Non-Metro NSW's $265.
-Nationally, Albury Surrounds' mortgage repayments were significantly lower at $1,387 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Albury Surrounds, as per the latest Census evaluation, 97.8% of dwellings were houses, with the remaining 2.2% comprising semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro NSW's figures of 83.2% houses and 16.8% other dwellings.
+Home ownership in Albury Surrounds stood at 45.2%, with mortgaged properties making up 40.0% and rented dwellings accounting for 14.9%.
+The median monthly mortgage repayment in the area was $1,387, lower than Non-Metro NSW's average of $1,430.
+The median weekly rent figure in Albury Surrounds was recorded at $222, compared to Non-Metro NSW's $265.
+Nationally, Albury Surrounds' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing